shahram8708/Machine-Monitoring/README.md

 **Q: How many machines can the platform handle?**
 A: On a reasonably sized cloud VM (4 vCPUs, 8 GB RAM, PostgreSQL), the platform can comfortably handle 50–100 machines sending data every 5 seconds.
 For larger deployments, the AI worker should be moved to Celery and PostgreSQL should be sized accordingly.

-**Q: Is the Gemini API usage billed per call?**
+**Q: Is there any external AI billing?**
-A: Yes, Google Gemini API calls are billed based on token usage.
-Each predictive maintenance refresh triggers up to four Gemini calls per machine.
-With the default 30-minute refresh interval, 10 machines would generate approximately 192 Gemini calls per day.
+A: No. EdgeFormer-PM runs locally from a TorchScript checkpoint; there are no per-call API costs.

-**Q: Can I use a different AI model instead of Gemini?**
+**Q: Can I use a different AI model instead of EdgeFormer-PM?**
-A: The AI layer is isolated in `app/ai/gemini_engine.py` and `app/services/gemini_service.py`.
-To use a different model, implement the same function signatures with a different client library.
-The rest of the application only calls these functions and does not depend on Gemini-specific types.
+A: The AI layer is isolated in the EdgeFormer service.
+To use a different model, implement the same function signatures against another TorchScript/ONNX checkpoint.
+The rest of the application only calls these functions and does not depend on EdgeFormer-specific types.

 **Q: How is data security handled for multi-tenant deployments?**
 A: All database queries include a `company_id` filter applied at the service and route level.
 Users can only see data belonging to their company.
 The `DevBypassQuery` that relaxes this scoping is disabled by default in `ProductionConfig`.

-**Q: What happens if the Gemini API is unavailable?**
+**Q: What happens if the model file is unavailable?**
-A: The AI worker will retry up to `GEMINI_MAX_RETRIES` times (default 2) with exponential backoff.
-After all retries are exhausted, the analysis record is marked `status=failed`.
+A: The AI worker will retry loading the checkpoint.
+After retries are exhausted, the analysis record is marked `status=failed`.
 The application continues to function normally — data ingestion, alerts, and dashboards work without AI analysis.
-When Gemini becomes available again, new data points will trigger new analysis jobs.
+Once a valid checkpoint is restored, new data points will trigger new analysis jobs.

 **Q: Can I add custom sensor types?**
 A: The current sensor configuration supports temperature, vibration, current, voltage, pressure, humidity, and speed.
 To add a new type, add the new field to the `MachineData` model, create a migration, and update the ingestion endpoint to read the new field.